DouglasTitze/EyeTrackingDemo/README.md

 **Variables**

-- rayMaterial - Determines the color of the raycast
 - isRayVisible - Determines if the raycast is visible to the user, if the ray hits an interactable object
-- multiHitEnabled - Allows the ray to hit multiple interactables at once
+- multiHitEnabled - Allows the ray to hit multiple objects at once
 - maxHitDist - Maximum distance in which the raycast will look for an object to hit

 **Methods**

-- Start - Initializes the lineRenderer
 - Update - Shoots ray casts each frame from each object which has this script
   - The raycast may hit an object, but if it does not have a script with type "**_EyeRayInterface.cs_**" then it will ignore the hit
-- enableRay - Renders the ray from the eyeball to the target if the input is True
-- processHits - Updates the state of **_ALL_** objects hit by a ray, and unselects the objects no longer being interacted with
+- processHits - Updates the state of **ALL** interactable scripts associated with the input hits.
-- processHit - Updates the state of the single object hit by a ray, and unselects the object no longer being interacted with
-- updatePrevTargets - Unselects the object(s) no longer in the target set, and updates prevTargets to the new input set
+- updatePrevTargets - Unselects the interatables that do not appear in the input set, and updates prevTargets to the input set
+- executeTargetEvent - Executes the isSelected or isHit function of the input target (interactable script)
+- validHitList - Checks if the list is empty, if so then update line renderer and prevTargets
+- getClosestHit - Returns the closest hit to the eyes
+- enableRay - Renders the ray from the eyeball to the target if **_isRayVisible_** is true
+- initializeLineRenderer - Initializes the lineRenderer

 **Important Information**

-- This script is ONLY intended for the eye objects
+- This script is **ONLY** intended for the eye objects
+- Even if "**_multiHitEnabled_**" is disabled, it does not disable an object from executing multiple EyeInteractables (targets)

 ---